 Today’s public relations environment is different.
 In past ages, stories about your brand might be disseminated by the press.
 It would start with a press conference or interview, then other outlets would pick a story up over a period of a few days.
 In most cases, small brands were not as vulnerable to this sort of exposure the way that bigger brands were.
 Now, every single person with an internet connection has the ability to send a story on its way to being viral.

 When something goes wrong, the news can travel around the world faster than you think.

 When an idea goes viral

 Take the case of Memories Pizza.
 In late March of 2015, the proprietors answered a question from a local reporter about a controversial bill that would allow businesses to choose who they did business with on the basis of their religious beliefs.
-The reporter asked whether Memories would be willing to cater a same sex wedding.
+The reporter asked whether Memories would be willing to cater to a same-sex wedding.
 The answer was a resounding no.

 Hours after the story was published, online news outlets like Buzzfeed and Huffington Post picked up the story.
 Individuals from all over the world shared links to news stories.
 Others visited the pizza place’s Yelp page to leave one point reviews criticizing the restaurant’s position.
 A representative from Yelp said that nearly 3,000 reviews left by people who had not visited the restaurant had been removed by the first week of April.

 By April 3, the restaurant had temporarily closed due to social media backlash and threats.
 While relief came in the form of a crowd-funded donation drive on GoFundMe, the restaurant still has a 1.5-star rating on Yelp.
 Reviews left as recently as March, 2017 continue to reference the two and a half-year-old story.

 Slow action can harm your brand’s reputation